week7VietEmanuellaJulienTrevor/Rocket_Elevators_API/README.md

 ## SendGrid API
 Integration in /app/models/sendgrid_mailer & app/controllers/leads_controller.rb

 * Instruction - To send a thank you email automatically on the Rocket Elevators website, you need to fill and submit the contact-us on the main page http://vndaos.com
+* Instruction - Sendgrid Free Plan offers shared pools of IPs and it doesn't guarantee a good reputation.
+In our case, hotmail emails are blocked.

 ## IBM Watson API
 Integration in /app/views/admin/map/_map.html.erb